MessineseGianluca/Simple_Blog/README.md

   SET PASSWORD FOR 'username'@'localhost' = PASSWORD('password');

-NOTE: if you want to access to the db with different username and password, change the attributes in config.php Congig class.
+NOTE: if you want to access to the db with different username and password, change the attributes in config.php Config class.

 ##############################Creating tables########################################
 -open mysql as username: mysql -u username -p and insert password;